 There are a few things that make me feel sixteen.
 One of them is swimming in open water, another is listening to jazz, old jazz, New Orleans jazz from the early 20th century.
 That’s essentially the sound-track of my teens.

 How do you rebel in a world of non-conformists?

-It’s a strange choice, but honestly it was about the only avenue left open to express my rebellion, while I was trying to be a non-conformist like everyone else.
+It’s a strange choice, but honestly, it was about the only avenue left open to express my rebellion, while I was trying to be a non-conformist like everyone else.
 My peers were listening to Nine Inch Nails, Portishead, House of Pain, Iron Maiden, Guns N’ Roses.
 My family (and music teachers) listened to baroque and classical music.
-Even the lefty teachers listened to New Model Army and The Levellers.
+Even the more progressive teachers listened to New Model Army and The Levellers.
 I got captivated by the energy and optimism of jazz, and later found in it a voice for the melancholia and rebellion I treasured in my adolescent heart.

 I started out taping jazz radio programs on BBC Radio 3.
-I ended up collecting photos of jazz musicians, reading every scrap of jazz history I could find and spending every break time on a piano in the music school.
+I ended up collecting photos of jazz musicians, reading every scrap of jazz history I could find, and spending every break time on a piano in the music school.
 This music became one of my earliest mentors and I’m only discovering now how much it set my expectations and shaped my outlook.
 That boy I once was is still fundamentally running the show from a speakeasy in the back of my mind.